I remain a low volume mobile app user. I very selectively install apps on my device. Less is definitely more for me.

 One my iPad, which also serves as a personal entertainment device, I have the streaming services Netflix and Amazon Prime Video.

 The above are my used apps across my various mobile devices.
 My aim to try and keep the app standard across all the devices and as few as possible.
-I try and standardise as much as possible to use the Microsoft apps on all platforms.
-I certainly use a wide variety of apps on my devices by prefer the desktop versions if available simply because my finger are too fat and my patience too short to be productive for long stints on mobile devices.
-My kingdom, my kingdom for a full keyboard and screen I cry.
+I try and standardise as on the Microsoft apps on all platforms.
+I certainly use a wide variety of apps on my devices by prefer the desktop versions if available.